-All internal-combustion engines benefit from extra care when they are run for the first few times - known as running-in or breaking-in.
-This is because the working parts of a new engine take some time to settle down after being subjected to high temperatures and stresses.
-Therefore, it is vitally important to complete the break-in before allowing the engine to run continuously at high speed and before finalizing carburettor adjustments.
+All internal-combustion engines benefit from extra care when they are run for the first few timesknown as running-in or breaking-in.

+This allows the working parts to mate together under load at operating temperature.
+Therefore, it is vitally important to complete the break-in before allowing the engine to run continuously at high speed and before finalizing carburetor adjustments.

 However, because O.S. engines are produced with the aid of the finest modern precision machinery and from the best and most suitable materials, only a short and simple running-in procedure is called for and can be carried out with the engine installed in the model.
 The process is as follows.

-- 1. Install the proper propeller intended for your model.
-Open the needle-valve 2-21⁄2 to turns from the fully closed position and start the engine.
-Run the engine for two to three minutes with the throttle fully open, but with the needlevalve adjusted for rich, slow "four-cycle" operation. - 2.
+- Install the engine with the propeller intended for your model.
+Open the needle-valve to the advised starting setting and start the engine.
+If the engine stops when the glow plug battery disconnected, open the needle-valve to the point where the engine does not stop.Run the engine for one minute with the throttle fully open, but with the needlevalve adjusted for rich, slow "four-cycle"operation. - 2.
 Now close the needle-valve until the engine speeds up to "two-cycle"operation and allow it to run for about 10 seconds, then reopen the needle-valve to bring the engine back to "four-cycle"operation and run it for another 10 seconds.
-Repeat this procedure until the fuel tank is empty. - 3.
-Refer to IDLING ADJUSTMENT section and fix the idling position where the lowest possible r.p.m., with steady running, is obtained. - 4.
-Re-start and adjust the needle-valve so that the engine just breaks into "two-cycle" from "four-cycle" operation, then make three or four flights, avoiding successive "nose-up" flights.

-5. During subsequent flights, the needle-valve can be gradually closed to give more power.

-However, if the engine shows signs of running too lean, the next flight should be set richer.
-After a total of ten to fifteen flights, the engine should run continuously, at its optimum needle-valve setting, without loss of power.
+Repeat this procedure until the fuel tank is empty. - Re-start and adjust the needle-valve so that the engine just breaks into "two-cycle" from "fourcycle" operation, then make three or four flights, avoiding successive "nose-up" flights. - 4.
+During subsequent flights, the needle-valve can be gradually closed to give more power.
+However, if the engine shows signs of running too lean, the next flight should be set rich.
+After a total of ten to fifteen flights, the engine should run continuously, on its optimum needle-valve setting, without loss of power as it warms up. - 5.
+After the completion of the running-in adjust the carburetor at optimum setting referring to MIXTURE CONTROL VALVE ADJUSTMENT section and SUBSEQUENT READJUSTMENT section.

-Optimum Needle setting (1)
+Optimum needle setting(1)

 Slowly advance the throttle to its fully open position, then gradually close the needle-valve until the exhaust note begins to change.

-At this point, disconnect the battery from the glowplug, taking care that the battery leads or glowplug clip do not come into contact with the rotating propeller.
+(4-cycle to 2-cycle) At this point, disconnect the battery from the glowplug, taking care that the battery leads or glowplug clip do not come into contact with the rotating propeller.
 If the engine stops when the battery is disconnected, close the needle-valve about 30° and restart.

-Optimum Needle setting (2)
+Optimum needle setting(2)

-As the needle-valve is closed slowly and gradually, the revolutions of the engine will be increased and a continuous high-pitched exhaust note, only, will be heard.
-Close the needle-valve $10-15^{\circ}$ and wait for the change of r.p.m.

-After the revolutions of the engine are increased, turn the needle-valve another 10-15° and wait for the next change of r.p.m.
+As the needle-valve is closed slowly and gradually, the engine r.p.m. will increase and a continuous highpitched exhaust note, only, will be heard.
+Close the needle-valve 10-15° and wait for the change of r.p.m.
+After the engine r.p.m. increases turn the needle-valve another 10-15° and wait for the next change of r.p.m.
 As the speed of the engine does not instantly change with needle-valve readjustment, small movements, with pauses between, are necessary to arrive at the optimum setting.